Schiller-Stoff/LoadStyler/readme.md

 ## How to use

+-Use LoadSytler.js and LoadStyler.css

-first add the required script and link-tag to your page:
+then add the required script and link-tag to your page:

 ```
 <link rel="stylesheet" href="css/LoadStyler.css">